benja0x40/MiMB.4C/README.md

 Frequencies of interactions between the 4C bait sequence (which was targeting the beta globin locus in both studies) and remote sequences along the chromosome are indicated by colors, from light blue for the weakest levels to dark red for the strongest ones.

-The whole colormaps represent statistical scores reflecting 4C interaction frequencies for each genonic location and considering resolutions ranging from single probe to approximately 5000 probes.
+More precisely, the colormaps represent statistical scores reflecting 4C interaction frequencies for each genonic location and considering resolutions ranging from single probe to approximately 5000 probes.
 The 3 tracks below each colormap show alternative segmentations of the significant interactions.
 From top to bottom: segmentation at maximal scale or at maximal resolution resulting from our protocol, and segmentation reported in